Qiskit/qiskit/CONTRIBUTING.md

 ## Style and lint

-Qiskit Terra uses 2 tools for verify code formatting and lint checking.
+Qiskit Terra uses three tools for verify code formatting and lint checking.
 The first tool is [black](https://github.com/psf/black) which is a code formatting tool that will automatically update the code formatting to a consistent style.
 The second tool is [pylint](https://www.pylint.org/) which is a code linter which does a deeper analysis of the Python code to find both style issues and potential bugs and other common issues in Python.
+The third tool is the linter [ruff](https://github.com/charliermarsh/ruff), which has been recently introduced into Qiskit Terra on an experimental basis.
+Only a very small number of rules are enabled.

-You can check that your local modifications conform to the style rules by running `tox -elint` which will run `black` and `pylint` to check the local code formatting and lint.
+You can check that your local modifications conform to the style rules by running `tox -elint` which will run `black`, `ruff`, and `pylint` to check the local code formatting and lint.
 If black returns a code formatting error you can run `tox -eblack` to automatically update the code formatting to conform to the style.
-However, if `pylint` returns any error you will have to fix these issues by manually updating your code.
+However, if `ruff` or `pylint` return any error you will have to fix these issues by manually updating your code.

-Because `pylint` analysis can be slow, there is also a `tox -elint-incr` target, which only applies `pylint` to files which have changed from the source github.
+Because `pylint` analysis can be slow, there is also a `tox -elint-incr` target, which runs `black` and `ruff` just as `tox -elint` does, but only applies `pylint` to files which have changed from the source github.
 On rare occasions this will miss some issues that would have been caught by checking the complete source tree, but makes up for this by being much faster (and those rare oversights will still be caught by the CI after you open a pull request).

+You can also run just `ruff`.
+If you have installed the development packages in your python environment via `pip install -r requirements.dev`, then `ruff` will be available.
+Otherwise install it with `pip install ruff`.
+Running the command `ruff check qiskit test tools examples setup.py` will run the same `ruff` tests that are run via `tox` as well as in CI.

 ## Development Cycle